abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a more complex figure](../03_monoid/symmetry_rotation_square.svg)

 But it gets much simpler to grasp if we notice the following: although our group has many rotations, and there are more still for figures with more sides (if I am not mistaken, the number of rotations is equal to the number of the sides), *all those rotations can be reduced to the repetitive application of just one rotation*, (for example, the 120-degree rotation for triangles and the 45-degree rotation for octagons).
 Let's make up a symbol for this rotation.

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation_cyclic.svg)

 Symmetry groups that have such "main" rotation, and, in general, groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
 And such rotation are called the group's *generator*.

-All rotation groups are cyclic groups.
-Another example of a cyclic groups is, yes, the natural numbers under addition.
-Here we can use $+1$ or $-1$ as generators.
+All rotation groups/monoids are cyclic groups,

+Another example of a cyclic monoid is, yes, the natural numbers under addition, with $+1$ as the generator.

 ![The group of numbers under addition](../03_monoid/numbers_cyclic.svg)

+The *group* of integers under addition is cyclic too --- here wecan use $+1$ *or* $-1$ as the generator (as whichever of the two we choose, we would get the other one by applying the inverse wall).

 Wait, how can this be a cyclic group when there are no cycles?
 This is because the integers are an *infinite* cyclic group.

-A number-based example of a finite cyclic group is the group of natural numbers under *modular arithmetic* (sometimes called "clock arithmetic").
+A number-based example of a finite cyclic group is the group of integers under *modular arithmetic* (sometimes called "clock arithmetic").
 Modular arithmetic's operation is based on a number called the modulus (let's take $12$ for example).
 In it, each number is mapped to the *remainder of the integer addition of that number and the modulus*.

 For example: $1 \pmod{12} = 1$ (because $1/12 = 0$ with $1$ remainder) $2 \pmod{12} = 2$ etc.